Cosmian/kms/documentation/docs/kmip_2_1/attributes.md

 Typically a vendor attribute is made of 3 values: a `Vendor Identification` - always hardcoded to `cosmian` - and a tuple `Attribute Name`, `Attribute Value`.

-Covercrypt uses a few vendor attributes which names can be seen in the [crate/utils/src/crypto/cover_crypt/attributes.rs](crate/utils/src/crypto/cover_crypt/attributes.rs) file.
+Covercrypt uses a few vendor attributes which names can be seen in the code [attributes.rs](https://github.com/Cosmian/kms/blob/main/crate/utils/src/crypto/cover_crypt/attributes.rs) file.

 The attributes names and corresponding values used for a given `KeyFormatType` are as follows: